-As the County completed the year, its governmental funds reported a combined fund balance of \$4,455,565, which is below last year's total of \$4,631,013.
-Included in this year's total change in fund balance is an increase of \$31,790 in the County's General Fund.
+As the County completed the year, its governmental funds reported a combined fund balance of \$3,647,038, which is below last year's total of \$4,455,565.
+Included in this year's total change in fund balance is a decrease of \$810,509 in the County's General Fund.
 This overall decrease is primarily due to a decrease in tax collections and increases in expenditures in all functions.

-For fiscal year 2010, actual expenditures on a budgetary basis for the General Fund were \$2,951,457, compared to the original budgeted expenditures of \$3,920,953.
-Actual revenue on a budgetary basis was \$2,997,633 compared to the original budget of \$3,021,516.
+For fiscal year 2011, actual expenditures on a budgetary basis for the General Fund were \$3,411,904, compared to the original budgeted expenditures of \$4,127,471.
+Actual revenue on a budgetary basis was \$2,615,632 compared to the original budget of \$2,954,677.
 Reasons for the actual numbers varying from the budget follow:

-- 1. Continued favorable results from County loss control programs, and benefits derived from participation in the Texas Association of Counties Risk Pools for liability coverage led to lower premiums.
+- 1. Continued favorable results from County loss control programs, and benefits derived from participation in the Texas Association of Counties Risk Pools for liability coverage led to continued low premiums.
 Good fortune was again realized in regard to claims and judgments, roof and building systems replacement, and expensive equipment breakdowns. - 2.
-Lower interest rates nationally had a negative effect on earnings realized during the year.
-The same conservative estimates of interest earnings that led to earnings close to 127% of the budgeted amount in the two major funds in 2007 resulted in a shortfall of 49% in 2008 and 80.5% for 2009.
-Estimated interest earnings for the 2010 budget were cut sharply as a result.
-At the end of 2010 interest earned exceeded the budget, but by only \$11,279. - 3.
+Low interest rates nationally had a negative effect on earnings realized during the year.
+Estimated increases in interest earnings failed to materialize with the Federal Reserve's actions to keep interest artificially low. - 3.
 Substantial savings continue to be realized from the cancellation of heating, ventilation, and air conditioning mechanical maintenance contracts on the main County buildings.
 Repair and maintenance of these systems is being provided on a time and materials basis by other contractors.
 It is becoming more difficult to find suitable repair firms willing to travel to Morton, so resorting to an annual contract could become necessary in the future. - 4.
-Group health insurance costs increased dramatically during 2010, with a significant part of the increase being due to federal legislation.
-The Blue Cross-Blue Shield policy renewal included a renewal credit apportioned monthly during the year.
+Group health insurance costs increased once again during 2011.
+Some think a significant part of the increase is due to federal legislation.
 County Treasurer Doris Sealy aggressively promotes participation by employees and officials in available health maintenance programs, as well as annual health screening.
 Again, the County benefited from participation in a Texas Association of Counties group program.